plengqui/SportidentTinymesh/README.md

-# Sportident online control using Tinymesh 169Mhz radio.
+# Sportident online control using Tinymesh 169Mhz radio
 A forest-optimized, reliable mesh radio for Sportident with up to 1,5km per hop.
 This document introduces the project idea and product vision on a high level.
 # Project context and background